Creating safer cities

-How can we make cities safer for girls?
+How can we make cities safer for girls

 - Consult adolescent girls and other excluded groups on the development, design and planning of safe, inclusive and accountable cities.

-- Open up child and youth-friendly safe spaces for participation
+- Create child and youth-friendly safe spaces

 - Invest in safe public transport for all, especially addressing the sexual harassment of adolescent girls

 - Address “hot spots” where violence, abuse and harassment are prevalent